Strategic Acquisition: How Patent Due diligence can help you in acquisitions?

 Let us assume – Another big company who never forayed in this domain is suddenly interested in its portfolio and plans to acquire it.
 What happens if it acquires their patent portfolio?
 What if it creates a bigger brand by coupling their patent portfolio with its own and forays into the new segment?

 In this scenario, both the companies which have the option to acquire the financially bankrupt company with a strong patent portfolio can benefit in their own special ways.
 One company can become the undisputed leader, whereas the other can foray into a new field and diversify in the quickest time period while also gaining by spending least resources on Research and Development for their new range of products.

 A real-life example of similar circumstances is that of Best Buy, an electronics retail company, which acquired the health and safety solutions company GreatCall for $800 million in order to move beyond the retail segment and venture into a new sector.
-Tech giant Google, too, has immensely benefitted from acquisitions – by later expanding their product range – of varied patent portfolios ranging from Android to YouTube to DoubleClick to Motorola Mobility.
+Tech giant Google, too, has immensely benefitted from acquisitions – by later expanding their product range – of varied patent portfolios ranging from Android to YouTube, and DoubleClick to Motorola Mobility.

 Assuming that you are able to acquire the whole patent portfolio of your competitor, there are chances it would make you the principal manufacturer in the sector.
 This would be similar to the purchase of intellectual property for $40 Million by Facebook from MOL Global – patents formerly held by rival Friendster – to maintain its dominant position.

 In the above-mentioned examples, it is definite that the acquiring companies would have conducted a precise evaluation of those patent portfolios before the acquisition.
-During the

 The question that crosses the mind is – How can one assess and evaluate the quality and worthiness of a patent portfolio?